SEAT Mii (2019-2019) Review

 • Feels a cut above the class standard in terms of quality

-• Fun to drive and comfortable too
+• Fun to drive and comfortable, too

 Cons

-• Weak automatic option
+• Weak automatic gearbox

 • Strict four seater only